Preventive Services in West Chester, OH

 Why do I need a comprehensive dental exam so often?

 When we see you every six months for routine dental exams, Dr. Koch has an opportunity to monitor your oral health and treat any problems he encounters.
-Regular, comprehensive dental exams mean our office is examining your mouth on a regular basis and watching for any potential red flags or concerns.
+Regular, comprehensive dental exams mean our office is examining your mouth regularly and watching for any potential red flags or concerns.
 When you keep current on your visits, we are much more likely to catch any dental health problems before they become too serious.

 If you’re new to our West Chester dental office, Dr. Koch will spend some time talking with you so he can understand what your oral health goals are.
 Next, Dr. Koch will perform a visual exam to look for any obvious problems.
 Dr. Koch and our knowledgeable hygienists will always check for conditions such as loose teeth, bleeding gums, and inflamed areas of the mouth.
 If anyone sees an area of concern, they may recommend a digital x-ray to see what’s happening inside your tooth.